 1) Relevant strength - or, how much force a tumbler can generate in the ways that matter to tumbling.
 Carrying lots of irrelevant muscles (or fat) is definitely not an advantage in tumbling.
 Not having enough of the relevant strength is worse.

 2) Horse-POWER -: or, the ability to push that body over a given distance at a given speed.
 Getting the body up to speed is critical for successful tumbling.
 Horsepower combines having the relevant raw strength and being able to use it to move the body.

 3) Grace -: or, efficient motion.
-For safety, beauty and consistency, tumblers must learn to use the muscles that are needed, precisely when they are needed, and only in the amount that's needed for the task.
-Coordination & timing can be considered aspects of grace.
+For safety, beauty, and consistency, tumblers must learn to use the muscles that are needed, precisely when they are needed, and only in the amount that's needed for the task.
+Coordination & timing can be considered as aspects of grace.

 For all three factors, skill-specific strength development is the most effective means to achieve the desired outcome.
 Tumblers, thin or thick, heavy or light, short or tall, must be unusually strong in key areas in order to consistently perform well.
 My "Better Back-Handsprings" video addresses MANY of the MOST IMPORTANT strength & conditioning exercises for the back-handspring.

 You may also be interested in the following:

 (FLASH player permission is required to view animations.)

 Coach Wayne was the Head Coach for the Savannah College of Art and Design Cheerleading team and Executive Coach of Olympic Gymnast Zuzana Sekerova.
 His articles, videos, and books have been used by students and instructors worldwide since 1991.
 Coach Wayne is available for tumbling instructor certification training.
 For booking information, coaches/owners should text or call 912.238.1747.